 - They hurt your customers: DDoS attacks can last just minutes but they immediately lead to loss of revenue for your customers – and it can be quite substantial if the attack lasts hours.
 According to a report from the Ponemon Institute, the cost of a data center outage has increased from $505,502 in 2010 to $740,357 today.

 - They are increasing rapidly: DDoS attacks are on the increase and they happen fast.
-Verisign reported more attacks in Q4 2015 than in any quarter, since it started reporting in the beginning of 2014.
+Verisign reported more attacks in Q4 2015 than in any quarter since it started reporting at the beginning of 2014.